 Throughout history, donkeys have been symbols of humility, perseverance, and service.
 In many cultures, they are associated with patience and a strong work ethic.
 The Bible mentions donkeys frequently, often depicting them as the animals of choice for travel and transportation.
 Jesus famously rode a donkey into Jerusalem, a symbolic gesture representing peace and humility.

 In the ancient world, donkeys were crucial for trade and agriculture.
-Their ability to navigate challenging terrains and carry heavy loads made them indispensable for transporting goods across deserts, mountains, and rough roads.
-They were also used extensively in mining operations, where they hauled ore and supplies in confined spaces.
+That's why their ability to handle challenging terrains and carry heavy loads made them indispensable for transporting goods across deserts, mountains, and rough roads.
+And they were also used extensively in mining operations, where they hauled ore and supplies in confined spaces.
 The economic prosperity of many civilizations was directly linked to the availability and utilization of donkeys.

 Understanding Donkey Breeds: A Diverse Family